Michael Schwartz Library

 Cleveland / Cuyahoga / Ohio

-- City of Cleveland Dept. of Economic Development - Loans and Grants: Information about loans and grants available to Cleveland companies planning to expand or to outside companies planning to relocate to Cleveland.
+- City of Cleveland, incentives, financing, grants, loans - Loans and Grants: Information about loans and grants available to Cleveland companies planning to expand or to outside companies planning to relocate to Cleveland.
 The department also works with Cuyahoga County and the State of Ohio to provide other financial resources.

 - Cleveland Foundation Grants: Provides grants to tax-exempt agencies classified as 501(c)(3) organizations (public charities as defined by the Internal Revenue Service) in Cuyahoga, Lake, and Geauga counties.
 Some grants are also made to government agencies.